elastic/apm-agent-java/CONTRIBUTING.md

 It may be that somebody is already working on it, or that there are particular issues that you should know about before implementing the change.

+Once you are all set to go, [this "cookbook recipe" blog post](https://www.elastic.co/blog/a-cookbook-for-contributing-a-plugin-to-the-elastic-apm-java-agent) can guide you through.

 ### Submitting your changes

 Generally, we require that you test any code you are adding or modifying.